rabinadk1/rabinadk1.github.io/content/posts/training-word-embeddings.md

 But soon enough, we find out that they are not that great to capture the relationship between the words.
 “Don’t” and “Do not” are the same for us as humans but not for the tokenizer which may result in different meanings for these words to the model.
 To overcome this kind of problem different rules started to be used to separate a text into tokens.
-Depending on the rules we apply to split our texts into tokens, we’ll get different tokenized versions of the same text.
+We’ll get different tokenized versions of the same text depending on the rules we apply to split our texts into tokens.
-So the pre-trained model will not perform well if the exact same rules used to pre-train them are not used when evaluating or fine-tuning them.
+So the pre-trained model will not perform well if the same rules used to pre-train them are not used when evaluating or fine-tuning them.

 Another drawback of this method is the vocabulary associated with it.
 An increase in vocabulary means an increase in the size of the embedding matrix, which causes huge consumption of memory.